apausa/pokedex/README.md

 # pokedex

-Made with Vanilla JavaScript and SCSS.
+Pokédex, made with Vanilla JavaScript and SCSS.
 Fetching data from PokéAPI.